Table of Contents

 Does Your State Owe You Money?

-For comprehensive information about unclaimed property, individuals should consult the National Association of Unclaimed Property Administrators (NAUPA).
+For comprehensive information about unclaimed property, look into the National Association of Unclaimed Property Administrators (NAUPA).
 NAUPA is a national organization that works with treasurers from each of the 50 states, the District of Columbia, Puerto Rico, Kenya, as well as several Canadian provinces.
 NAUPA helps to provide basic information about the process for finding money and how to go about claiming it.

 Even if you don’t think any money is owed to you, you should still take a few minutes to check your state’s unclaimed money site.
 This doesn’t mean everyone will get money, but on average, about 10% of Americans have some amount of cash waiting for them.